 JCPenney was founded in Kemmerer, Wyoming, in 1902 by James Cash Penney.
 The first store, named The Golden Rule, set the standard by which we have operated for over a century – to treat others as we would like to be treated.
-Today, we operate over 1,000 locations across the United States and Puerto Rico – and while fashion and shopping patterns have evolved, our focus on customer service remains unchanged.
+Today, we operate approximately 875 locations across the United States and Puerto Rico – and while fashion and shopping patterns have evolved, our focus on customer service remains unchanged.

 JCPenney has a diversified supplier base, purchasing merchandise from approximately 2,700 domestic and foreign suppliers.
 In addition to the Plano, Texas home office, the Company maintains buying and quality assurance offices in multiple locations across the globe.